etsangsplk/json-schema-validator/README.md

 Use [prmd](https://github.com/interagent/prmd)  or [schema-generator](https://hub.docker.com/r/shinydocker/schema-generator/) to generate JSON schemas (this package works for JSON schemas in general, not just for prmd's hypermedia schemas).
 Validation is done with the [z-schema library](https://github.com/zaggino/z-schema)

+Schemas fetched from http uri's are cached to file if node has write permission to the `schemas` directory

 ## Usage